vitest-dev/vitest/docs/advanced/api/vitest.md

 Cache manager that stores information about latest test results and test file stats.
 In Vitest itself this is only used by the default sequencer to sort tests.

+## projects

+An array of [test projects](/advanced/api/test-project) that belong to the user's workspace.
+If the user did not specify a custom workspace, the workspace will only have a [root project](#getrootproject).

+Vitest will ensure that there is always at least one project in the workspace.
+If the user specifies a non-existent `--project` name, Vitest will throw an error.

 ## getRootProject

 ```ts
 function getRootProject(): TestProject
 ```

 This returns the root test project.
-The root project generally doesn't run any tests and is not included in `vitest.projects` unless the user explicitly includes the root config in their workspace.
+The root project generally doesn't run any tests and is not included in `vitest.projects` unless the user explicitly includes the root config in their workspace, or the workspace is not defined at all.

 The primary goal of the root project is to setup the global config.
 In fact, `rootProject.config` references `rootProject.globalConfig` and `vitest.config` directly: